How to Replenish Electrolytes Naturally

 Coconut water contains a great deal of naturally occurring electrolytes in the form of potassium.
 (5) Not only does it provide our body with electrolytes, but potassium has been shown to prevent muscle cramps as well making it an exceptional post-workout solution.
 (5) Coconut water is also low in sugar & tastes naturally delicious.
 Remember to always choose raw coconut water, as heat-pasteurized coconut water does not contain the same levels of nutrients.
 We recommend drinking it straight from the coconut or opting for a cold-pressured bottled variety such as Suja’s Tropicaloe.
 (6)

 Fresh Vegetable & Fruit Juice containing Celery, Apple & Lemon

 Fruit & vegetable juice is a great option because these foods contain high levels of naturally occurring nutrients.
 (7) Lemon has more electrolytes than any other citrus fruit.
 (8) Celery contains naturally occurring sodium, magnesium, potassium, phosphorus & chloride.
 (9) Apple is a great option for adding some natural sweetness and also provides an extra dose of potassium.
-(10) We recommend making your own fresh juice or opting for a cold-pressured bottled variety such as Suja’s Fiji or Purify.
+(10) We recommend making your own fresh juice or opting for a cold-pressured bottled variety such as Suja’s Reef or Purify.